 Media Center/Technology

-Students attend the library once per week and the computer lab one day per week.
+Students attend the library one day per week and the computer lab one day per week.
 The library and the computer lab are also available during other periods of the day for teachers to schedule.